alex-1q84/my-configs/README.md

 ## Features I want to have

 - [X] can specification where to backup the config files
-- [] auto backup current file and directory as list in configurations
+- [X] backup current file and directory as list in configurations
-- [] convention over setting
+- [X] convention over setting
-  supported backup directory
-    - `/usr/local/etc`
-    - `~/`
-    - `~/Library/Application Support/`
-- [] auto link file to destination position auto link files in special directory to destination
+- [] link file to destination position link files in special directory to destination

 ## File backup rename rules